-In every organization there is a system of shared values, beliefs and assumptions which contribute to the organizational culture, that governs the behavior of its employees.
+In every organization, there is a system of shared values, beliefs and assumptions which contributes to the culture of that organization, hence governing the behavior of its employees.
 The organizational culture is understood by all the employees who make decisions accordingly, impacting the overall success of the organization.

 Implementation of CRM isn’t likely to succeed unless an organization brings about the necessary cultural change.
 The first step that an organization can take is to realize that its existing culture is hampering growth.
 Once an organization comes to terms with this, it can start to introduce the necessary changes.
 Not only should a CRM-ready framework be designed but a more customer-oriented approach should be adopted by the organization.
-Changes should be brought about in the attitude of the employees who have to directly handle the CRM software.
+Sales teams should be motivated to directly handle the CRM software.
 Furthermore, rigid areas of a business that are expected to be influenced more by the introduction of CRM, can be made flexible by bringing about a cultural change.

-Therefore, the success rate of CRM in terms of economic benefits and strengthening its relationship with customers, is reliant on the organizational culture.
+Therefore, the success rate of CRM in terms of economic benefits and improved relationship with customers is reliant on the organizational culture.